varBROS/SOP/Network Traffic SOP.md

 > Wireshark- is a network protocol analyzer, or an application that captures data packets from a network connection, such as from your computer to your home office or the internet.

 ## <u>Revision History</u>
->4/3/2023 – “SOP_Template.md” created by varBROs group
+>4/7/2023 – “SOP.md” created by Deontae Carter, Dericus Horner, Joshua Phipps, Justin Tabios and Marco Aliaga